atharvm416/greenonics/README.md

 3. **Backend Setup**: Navigate to the backend directory, set up a virtual environment, install dependencies from `requirements.txt`, configure environment variables in `.env`, run migrations, and start the Django server.
 4. **Usage**: Provide URLs to access the frontend and backend of your application.

+Thank you for exploring the repository!
+If you're passionate about AI and innovative projects like this, let's connect.
+Feel free to reach out for collaborations or discussions on AI-related endeavors.
+Together, we can create something amazing!

 Feel free to adjust any paths, URLs, or specific instructions based on your actual setup and requirements.